wolverian/box/README.md

 # box! is full of boxes

 Do you have more than π boxes?
 Are you constantly forgetting about them?
-Does this sound familiar: “Oh yeah, I had a Debian box somewhere…”?
+Does this sound familiar: “I just *know* I have a Debian box somewhere…”?
 If you answered yes, perhaps box! is for you!

 With box!, you can easily: